plant description

 - The more rare but highly-priced Monstera Variegata is arguably the most striking of all the Monstera varieties.
 Picture a Deliciosa leaf with white and pale green color variations; a perfect example of the genius of horticulturists and plant geneticists.
 To further add to the allure of this beautiful-looking variety, with each leaf a new variation of patterning and color variation blends to produce yet another great example of why this plant is so highly regarded amongst the indoor plant community.

-how to take care of a monstera
+How to take care of monstera plants

-light 🔆
+Monstera deliciosa light requirements 🔆

 Best light: bright, indirect light